David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

-If you want to gain muscle mass at the optimum rate, one of the best approaches you could take to that is to use the push/pull/legs workout routine.
+If you are past the beginner stage and want to gain muscle mass at the optimum rate, one of the best approaches you could take to do that is to use the push/pull/legs workout routine.

 However, you do need to know how to set it up in the most effective way if you want to get the best results from your efforts.
-So in this article I'll describe what a push/pull/legs split involves, what makes it such an effective way to train, and I'll also give you a great example workout routine that you can use to get started with straight away.
+So in this article, I'll explain what a push/pull/legs split involves and why it's such an effective way to train.
+And I'll also give you a great example workout routine that you can use to get started with straight away.

 1. Upper body pushing muscles (chest, shoulders and triceps)

 2. Upper body pulling muscles (back and biceps)